chrisakroyd/QANet/README.md

 #### I am getting out-of-memory errors, what is wrong?

-Generally this means you the model is too big to fit into GPU memory, try reducing the character dimension, hidden size or the batch size.
+This issue happens because the gradient calculation for the multi-head attention can be quite expensive, especially when used in tandem with a high max_tokens.
+The best way to avoid this is to, reduce the character dimension, hidden size or the batch size or max_tokens.
 Otherwise I'm working on adding support for [Gradient Checkpointing](https://github.com/openai/gradient-checkpointing) and a more memory-efficient multi-head attention implementation.

 #### What is Spacy being used for?
 Spacy provides much better tokenization out of the box vs nltk or simply splitting on whitespace.